-In Northern Ireland, the percentage of people testing positive for COVID-19 increased over recent weeks for those aged 60 years and over, but the trends were uncertain for children and young adults.
+In Northern Ireland, the percentage of people testing positive for COVID-19 increased in those aged around 60 years and over, and the trends were uncertain for other ages over recent weeks.

 It should be noted that there is high uncertainty around these trends due to the relatively smaller number of people included in this analysis, so caution should be taken in interpreting the results.
 In addition, caution should be taken in over-interpreting any small movements in the latest trend.